thepatman/arduino-api/plotly_yun/README.md

 #### The easiest and fastest way to plot and share data on the Yún.

+<script type="text/javascript" src="https://asciinema.org/a/14.js" id="asciicast-14" async></script>

 The Plotly-Yún library streams data from your Arduino Yún to your Plotly web-account.
-It's free, open source, and the graphs are entirely online.
+It's free, open source, and the graphs and data are entirely online.

 <p align="center">
 <a href="http://plot.ly/~streaming-demos/6">